Join us for the 2020 AMIE Annual Conference!

 Advancing Minorities’ Interest in Engineering (AMIE) primary purpose is to facilitate partnerships between corporations and/or government agencies and one or more of the Historically Black Colleges and Universities (HBCU) engineering programs to attract, educate, graduate and place underrepresented minority students in engineering careers.
 Our (15) HBCU Partner Institutions represent less than 3% of all the Engineering Schools in the country, yet they produce over 30% of all African American engineers in the United States.
 Approximately one-third of African American graduates in Science and Engineering are also produce by Historically Black Colleges and Universities (HBCU).
 One quarter of PhD recipients in Science and Engineering received their undergraduate degree from Historically Black Colleges and Universities (HBCU).
 Our (15) HBCU Partner Institutions are a rich resource pool for minority engineering talent.
 I would like to share a few stories about three (3) of our HBCU Partners.
 Thank you for your continued support of AMIE and our HBCU Partner Engineering Schools. ---Veronica Nelson, AMIE's Executive Director

-Veronica has over 20 years of experience in engineering and engineering management including the development of the first Automated Surface Mount Assembly Line in Northrop Grumman's Baltimore-based Mission Systems Sector.
-She has over 7 years of experience in Human Resources managing Career Pathways Programs, Diversity Recruiting, New Graduate Professional Development Rotation Programs, Interns/Co-op Programs and University Relations & Recruiting at Northrop Grumman Corporation.
-Veronica recently served as a Senior Associate at Booz Allen Hamilton responsible for developing, managing and implementing firm-wide Strategies for University and Diversity Recruiting.
+Veronica has over 18 years of experience in process engineering developing Automated Assembly Processes and over 9 years of experience in Engineering Management and Human Resources managing Career Pathways Programs, Diversity Recruiting, Professional Development Rotation Programs, Interns/Co-op Programs and University Relations & Recruiting at Northrop Grumman Corporation.
+Veronica served as Senior Associate at Booz Allen Hamilton responsible for developing, managing and implementing firm-wide Strategies for University and Diversity Recruiting.

-Veronica was awarded the 2007 Women of Color in Technology Award for Educational Leadership – Corporate Promotion of Education and the 2009 Black Engineer of the Year Award for Educational Leadership – Promotion of Higher Education for her passion and dedication to promoting Science, Technology, Engineering and Math (STEM).
-She currently serves on multiple Engineering Industry Advisory Boards and Technical Advisory Boards focused on increasing the Science, Technology, Engineering and Math (STEM) Pipeline and enhancing Engineering Education.
+Veronica was awarded the 2007 Women of Color in Technology Award for Educational Leadership – Corporate Promotion of Education and the 2009 Black Engineer of the Year Award for Educational Leadership – Promotion of Higher Education for her passion and dedication to promoting STEM.

 We welcome you to peruse our website to connect to our university and industry partners, learn about our calendar of events and find out who's in the news.
 For a quick reference, click here.